matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ### Server-server API

-The Server-Server API has almost the same interface as the Client-Server API.
+The Server-Server API has a similar interface to the Client-Server API.
 It is used when a homeserver does not have the state of a room to include in the summary.

 The main difference is that it does *not* recurse into spaces and does not support pagination.
 This is somewhat equivalent to a Client-Server request with a `max_depth=1`.